meodai/color-names/README.md

 ### Usage C# ⌨

-C# usage is maintained through this library:
+C# support is provided by:
 [vycdev/ColorNamesSharp](https://github.com/vycdev/ColorNamesSharp)
-Additional info can be found there, but basic usage is outlined below:
+See the repository for more details; basic usage is below:

 The library is available as a [nuget package](https://www.nuget.org/packages/ColorNamesSharp)